derek-cook/hologram_clock/README.md

 3. Ensure there are no quotes around the values
 4. Restart your PlatformIO environment

-### WiFi Connection Issues

-1. Verify your WiFi credentials in the `.env` file
-2. Check that your ESP32 is within range of your WiFi network
-3. Monitor the serial output for connection status
-4. Some networks may require additional configuration

-### Display Issues

-1. Verify your TFT_eSPI configuration matches your hardware
-2. Check wiring connections between ESP32 and display
-3. Try different rotation settings in `setup()`

 ## License
 This project is based on Adafruit's TFT examples and is provided under the MIT license.